Islandora/documentation/docs/tutorials/create-a-resource-node.md

 ![Click on Add Content](../assets/create_node_add_content.png)

 Next, select a content type that is configured with Islandora behaviours.
-In Islandora Defaults, there is Islandora content type.
+In the Islandora Starter Site, there is an Islandora content type.
 It is called **Repository Item**.

 ![Click on Repository Item](../assets/create_node_select_repo_item.png)